How to Buy a Domain Name: A Simple Guide to Get You Started

 How to Buy a Domain Name Permanently?

-It’s not possible to buy a domain name permanently since it’s not a one-time purchase – the maximum period of registration is ten years.
+It’s not possible to buy a domain name permanently since it’s not a one-time purchase – the maximum registration period is 10 years.
 You will need to pay and renew your subscription if you want to keep using the same domain name.